prateekrastogi92/terraform-ghost-docker/README.md

 # terraform-ghost-docker
-Ghost blog using terraform and docker
+Ghost Blog using Terraform and Docker